awsdocs/aws-security-hub-user-guide/doc_source/securityhub-partner-providers.md

 # Available third\-party partner product integrations<a name="securityhub-partner-providers"></a>

 AWS Security Hub is integrated with the following third\-party products\.
-For each provider, the table indicates whether the product sends findings to Security Hub, receives findings from Security Hub, or both\.
+For each provider, the table indicates how the integration interacts with findings\.
+An integration can perform the following actions:
++ Send findings that it generates to Security Hub\.
++ Receive findings from Security Hub\.
++ Update findings in Security Hub\.
+Integrations that receive findings from Security Hub might also update those findings\.

 If applicable, the table also specifies the product ARN\.
 Integrations that send findings to Security Hub always have an ARN\.